LulinZhang/Feature-matching-for-multi-epoch-historical-images/README.md

 Figure.
 Epoch 2014
 </p>

-We refine the image orientations with our inter-epoch correspondences, and use it to calculate DSMs in each epoch and adopt the conception of DoD (Difference of DSMs) for evaluation.
+We recover inter-epoch correspondences and refine the image orientations, then calculate DSMs in each epoch and adopt the conception of DoD (Difference of DSMs) for evaluation.

-Ideally, the DoD should only display the scene changes as the picture shown below.
+Ideally, the DoD should only display the scene changes as shown in the picture below.

 <p align="center">
   <img src="images/IdealDoD.png" width="600">